TODO

 One can't use proxy_set_header X-Forwarded-For $proxy_add_x_forwarded_for

-here, because the realip
+here, because the realip module changes

-the $remote_addr
+the $remote_addr variable.

-And $proxy_add_x_forwarded_for
+And $proxy_add_x_forwarded_for is X-Forwarded-For header

-plus $remote_addr
+plus $remote_addr.

-module makes the client ip address appear in the access log
+The realip module makes the client ip address appear in the access log

-) in place of the nginx-proxy
+(changes $remote_addr) in place of the nginx-proxy's one.

 for

-specifies additional types of files to
+text/html files, charset_types specifies additional types of files to

 add charset to.

-- compress any response, gzip_vary on
+gzip_proxied any - compress any response, gzip_vary on - make

 the response cached properly (tell downstream user agents that the response

-depends on the Accept-Encoding
+depends on the Accept-Encoding header), gzip_types -

 which filetypes to compress.

-check if there's a precompressed file
+gzip_static on makes nginx check if there's a precompressed file

-).
+($request_filename + .gz).
 If so, the precompressed file is served

 (avoids processing where possible).